Language

 Momentum Calculator

-Calculate linear momentum and solve elastic or perfectly inelastic collision problems with unit conversions and visual comparisons.
+Calculate linear momentum (p = mv), solve for mass or velocity, and analyze elastic or perfectly inelastic collisions with unit conversions and energy analysis.

 1